 KfW IPEX-Bank bases the due diligence analysis of the projects it finances on internationally recognised environmental and social standards.

 It signed up to the Equator Principles on 1 March 2008.
-Around 90 banks around the world have meanwhile adopted the standards enshrined by the Principles relating to the assessment of environmental and social impacts.
+More than 100 financial institutions around the world have meanwhile adopted the standards enshrined by the Principles relating to the assessment of environmental and social impacts.

 The Equator Principles apply worldwide to: